About Our Provost

 Martin Berger is the provost and senior vice president of academic affairs.

-Berger received his BA from Wesleyan University, and MA, MPhil, and PhD degrees from Yale University.
-His scholarly expertise is in 19th- and 20th-century US art history, with a particular focus on the construction of gender and race.
+Berger received his BA in English and Art History from Wesleyan University, and an MA, MPhil, and PhD in American Studies from Yale University.
+His scholarly expertise is in 19th- and 20th-century US Art History, with a particular focus on the construction of gender and race.
 He has held fellowships at the National Humanities Center, Smithsonian Institution, Stanford Humanities Center, and the Sterling and Francine Clark Art Institute.

-Berger is the author of three books and an exhibition catalogue: Man Made: Thomas Eakins and the Construction of Gilded Age Manhood (2000), Sight Unseen: Whiteness in American Visual Culture (2005), Seeing through Race: A Reinterpretation of Civil Rights Photography (2011), and Freedom Now!
+An active historian of US art and visual culture, Berger is the author of three books and an exhibition catalogue: Man Made: Thomas Eakins and the Construction of Gilded Age Manhood (2000), Sight Unseen: Whiteness in American Visual Culture (2005), Seeing through Race: A Reinterpretation of Civil Rights Photography (2011), and Freedom Now!
 Forgotten Photographs of the Civil Rights Struggle (2013).
-He is currently at work on a new book project, Inventing Stereotype: Race, Arts, and 1920s America.
+He is currently working on a new book project, Inventing Stereotype: Race, Arts, and 1920s America.